Crash on AIX produces no core or a truncated core

 Yes you can simulate a crash by sending a signal 11 to the JVM process.
 This will terminate the process.

 An alternative is to use the gencore command.
-This will produce a core file and will allow the process to continue running.
+This produces a core file and keeps the process running.

 |Application Servers||Runtimes for Java Technology||Java SDK||AIX|

 Modified date: 28 September 2007